EPFLRocketTeam/ert_rag/README.md

 The EPFL Rocket Team has a large amount of documentation spread across many technical and management areas.

-Instead of manually searching through hundreds of Wiki.js pages, a team member should eventually be able to ask a question such as:
+Instead of manually searching through hundreds of Wiki.js pages, a team member can ask a question such as:

 > What is our biggest rocket?